stogers/personal-website/_pages/my-story.md

 #### Education

 From tutoring math in high school to teaching computer science at UC, Berkeley, I have always had a passion for teaching others.
-I personally am obsessed with learning and personal growth, that I strive to help others achieve both in any way I can.
+I personally am so obsessed with learning and personal growth, that I strive to help others achieve both in any way I can.
 * Masters Thesis on Automatic Evaluation of Coding Style [ACES](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2014/EECS-2014-77.html).
 * Leader and Mentor of Onboarding Program - Pinterest
 * Teacher for Introduction to Computer Science - UC Berkeley